OpenMOOC/moocng/docs/source/install.rst

   # Debian/Ubuntu example:
   $ apt-get install ffmpeg

+In CentOS/Redhat 6 there are no easy packages for FFmpeg so in this platform it is recommended to use a statically compiled ffmpeg binary.
+You can find an example of it at http://dl.dropbox.com/u/24633983/ffmpeg/index.html

 It's required to configure the FFmpeg path in the moocng settings, editing the */var/www/moocng/lib/python2.7/site-packages/moocng-X.Y.Z-py2.7.egg/moocng/local_settings.py* file.
 The default value is: